DevMountain/happiness_calculator/README.md

 cell.entry = entry
 ///Updating the UI or our cell cell.updateUI(averageHappiness: averageHappiness)
-///setting our cell’s delegate equal to self.
-We can do this because of our EntryTableViewControllerProtocol Extension cell.delegate = self
 ```

-## Part 6 - Protocols and Delegates
+## Part 3 - Protocols and Delegates
 Explain Protocols and Delegates
 Analogy that you can use
     * Intern